Modi pays tributes to Tilak, Azad on birth anniversary - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 He was an institution builder, nurturing many top-quality institutions that have done pioneering work over the years, the prime minister said.

 He said, “I bow to the great Lokmanya Tilak on his Jayanti.
-His thoughts and principles are more relevant than ever before in the present circumstances, when 130 crore Indudaipur kiran have decided to build an Aatmanirbhar Bharat that is economically prosperous and socially progressive.”
+His thoughts and principles are more relevant than ever before in the present circumstances, when 130 crore Indians have decided to build an Aatmanirbhar Bharat that is economically prosperous and socially progressive.”

 Fondly remembering the revolutionary freedom fighter Azad, Modi said he was a valiant son of “Bharat Mata” and a remarkable man.